cisagov/Malcolm/docs/running.md

 docker-compose exec dashboards-helper /data/opensearch_read_only.py -i _cluster
 ```

-These commands must be re-run every time you restart Malcolm.
+These commands must be re-run every time Malcolm is restarted.

-Note that after you run these commands you may see an increase of error messages in the Malcolm containers' output as various background processes will fail due to the read-only nature of the indices.
+Note: after running these commands there may be an increase of error messages in the Malcolm containers' output as various background processes will fail due to the read-only nature of the indices.
 Additionally, some features such as Arkime's [Hunt](arkime.md#ArkimeHunt) and [building your own visualizations and dashboards](dashboards.md#BuildDashboard) in OpenSearch Dashboards will not function correctly in read-only mode.